Navak94/RaspbianPLCcontrol/README.md

 Example

-C0 is the lowest adress available on the PLC
+C0 is the lowest address available on the PLC

 remove the "C"